1amhellboy/SecureVault/replit.md

 npm run dev
 ```

-The app runs on http://localhost:5000 (or your Replit webview URL)
+The app runs on http://localhost:5000

 ## Database Initialization
 The database schema is automatically created on first API call to `/api/init`, which happens when the server starts.